Nicolas Gombert: Life

 In 1540 during the height of his career, he vanished from chapel records.
-According to a contemporary physician and mathematician Jerome Cardan, writing in Theonoston (1560), in 1540 Gombert was convicted of sexual contact with a boy in his care and was sentenced to hard labor in the galleys.
+According to a contemporary physician and mathematician Jerome Cardan, writing in Theonoston (1560), in 1540 "the musician, Gombert, was condemned to the triremes for violation of a boy in the service of the emperor.
 The exact duration of his service in the galleys is not known, but he was able to continue composing for at least part of the time.
 Most likely he was pardoned sometime in or before 1547, the date he sent a letter along with a motet from Tournai to Charles' gran capitano Ferrante I Gonzaga.
 The Magnificat settings preserved uniquely in manuscript in Madrid are often held to have been the "swansongs" that according to Cardan won his pardon; according to this story, Charles was so moved by these Magnificat settings that he let Gombert go early.
 An alternative hypothesis (Lewis 1994) is that Cardan was referring to the highly penitential First Book of four-part motets; however, in neither case is it clear how Gombert was able to compose while rowing in the galleys as a prisoner.

 It is not known how long Gombert lived after his pardon or what positions, if any, he held; his career faded into relative obscurity after he was freed.
 He may have retired to Tournai, spending the final years of his life as canon there.
 Bracketing dates for his probable death are 1556 and 1561; in the former year Finck mentioned that he was still living, and in 1561 Cardan wrote that he was dead, without giving details.